Double Parton Scattering Effects on the Measurement of the W-Boson Mass: Formulating DPS effects on measurements

-where $A$, $B$, and $C$ can be well fitted into the form of $Z$ during the data fitting.
+where $A$, $B$, and $C$ can be well described by the functional form $Z=Z(p; N,x,a,b,c)$ in the data fitting.
 These equations illustrate how these normalized distributions relate to the cross sections for their respective physical processes.
-From the fits, we obtain the best-fit values of the parameters, as shown in TABLE~\ref{tab:fit}.
-Here, the $W$ mass is chosen to align with the SM prediction, i.e., $M_W=M_W^{\mbox{ SM}}=80359.1~\mbox{MeV}$\footnote{Here, for any distribution $X$, we first obtain $s\equiv xM_W^{\mbox{ SM}}$ from data fits.
+From the fits, we obtain the best-fit values of the parameters, as shown in table~\ref{tab:fit}.
+Here, the $W$ mass is chosen to align with the SM prediction, i.e., $M_W=M_W^{\mbox{ SM}}=80359.1~\mbox{MeV}$\footnote{Here, for any distribution $Z$, we first obtain $s\equiv xM_W^{\mbox{ SM}}$ from data fits.
 Then in the event analysis, we obtain the best-fit values of $t\equiv x(M_W^{\mbox{ SM}}+\Delta M_W)$ by fitting the $p_{\mathrm{T}}^{\mbox{ miss}}$ and $m_{\mathrm{T}}$ distributions of both SPS and DPS events.
-Finally, we compute the $W$ boson mass shift, i.e., $\Delta M_W=(t/s-1)M_W^{\mbox{ SM}}$, which is insensitive to the $M_W^{\mbox{ SM}}$ value chosen.}.
-Theoretically, we can adjust the $M_W$ value in the functions $Z=A,\,B,\,C$ so as to obtain their distributions for any $M_W$.
-These $Z$ distributions are consistent with those extracted from the best SPS simulations by the CDF collaboration within the experimental uncertainties.
+Finally, we compute the $W$-boson mass shift, i.e., $\Delta M_W=(t/s-1)M_W^{\mbox{ SM}}$, which is insensitive to the $M_W^{\mbox{ SM}}$ value chosen. }.
+Theoretically, we can adjust the $M_W$ value in the functions $Z=A,\,B,\,C$ so as to obtain their distributions for any $M_W$, which can be used as SPS templates to the fit the distributions combined with both SPS and DPS events.
+These $Z$ distributions are consistent with those extracted from the best SPS simulations by the CDF collaboration within the experimental uncertainties, where the simulations are calculated from first principles under the SPS-only assumption.
 Hence, they can serve as templates for describing the SPS processes, also referred as the SPS templates in the main text.

 We obtain the $p_{\mathrm{T},jj}^{\mbox{ miss}}$ distribution of spectator events from the dijet production simulations.
 This distribution